deltachat/deltachat-desktop/docs/DEVELOPMENT.md

 ├── bin/                      # various helper scripts
 │   └── build/                # Build scripts
-├── build/                    # files needed for electron-builder ├── ci_scripts/               # scripts and dockerfiles used by the CI ├── docs/                     # documentation
+├── build/                    # files needed for electron-builder ├── docs/                     # documentation
 ├── images/                   # image files like icons or backgrounds ├── index.js                  # entry point for the main process